Flying By Saturn's 'Death Star' Moon Mimas

-Saturn's moon Mimas is dominated by a huge, unmistakable crater called Herschel that makes the moon look like the Death Star in the movie "Star Wars."
-On Feb.
-13, 2010, NASA's Cassini spacecraft made closest-ever flyby of Mimas, returning this photo and others in spectacular flyby.
-Mimas is 246 miles (396 kilometers) across.
+Saturn's moon Mimas is dominated by a huge crater called Herschel that makes the moon look like the Death Star from "Star Wars."
+This photo was taken Feb.
+13, 2010, by NASA's Cassini spacecraft.
+Mimas is only 246 miles (396 kilometers) across.

 This figure illustrates the unexpected and bizarre Pac-Man like pattern of daytime temperatures found on Saturn's small inner moon Mimas.
 The heat map was compiled from data recorded by the Cassini spacecraft during a Feb.
 13, 2010 flyby of Mimas.